OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-started.md

 127.0.0.1       psd-report
 ```

-To start all the required dependencies, run `docker compose up antivirus db redis opensearch`.
+To start all the required dependencies, run `docker compose up db redis opensearch`.

 Make a copy of the environment files for development and test: